Waste management in Armenia: Reuse and Recycling

 In recent years there have been several attempts initiated by public activists to address the waste management problem, such as the Toprak Petq Chi campaign (2016), translates as "I don't need a plastic bag",' that targets single-use plastic bags.

+According to the Armenian Ministry of Environment the Armenian government has made additions to the Law "On Trade and Services" according to which the sale of single use plastic bags and sacks, their presence in retail trade facilities, will be banned since January 1 of 2027.
+For violation of this law, economic entities will receive a warning for first violation and will be fined 100,000-150,000 drams for repetitive violations.

 Also recently, some recycling initiatives have started to take shape.
 Namely, Apaga, also known as ApagaCommunity CJSC, offers a paid pickup service, mirroring similar projects in more developed countries, though in these countries, recycling programs are taxpayer sponsored.
 Apaga enables individuals and organizations who take responsibility for their waste and want to participate, to voluntarily pay for a pickup service and get some rewards in return in the forms of discounts for individuals and green public relations (PR) for organizations.

 In order to allow everyone to benefit from recycling, Apaga has also implemented new Smart Recycling Containers called SmartApaga Containers where anyone with their personal, unique QR code can dispose of their plastics and get ApagaCoins (in-app currency) to exchange for rewards from their rewards partners.

+Hazardous Waste

+There are 3 companies that hold permits from the Armenian Government to recycle lead batteries: Edmet, Metexim, and Minasyan Recycling Company.
+Yet, there is poor management of the process, that are usually mixed with household waste; thus, the hazardous components are not properly removed and can impact the environment.